VysePresident/MafiaBot2/README.md

 *(needs more testing, likely will need to make a 2nd day_length int that gets reverted after a day)*

 [implemented] - Allow player swaps mid-game

 GEO (June 26 2023) Listed:

+[implemented] - Moderator should be able to change the vote-count thread.

+[implemented] - Moderator should be able to change the game thread.

+GEO (June 26 2023) Listed: